 Marie Curie (London)

-A new country, a new adventure and new memories!
+A new country, a new adventure.
 But one thing remains the same, my passion for helping others.

 Whilst working in Australia, it was often said that the UK are the leaders in the charity sector.
-So when I landed at Heathrow airport, I couldn’t wait to get the underground (and overground) to my new apartment, unpack my bags and start applying for jobs.
+So when I landed at Heathrow airport, I couldn’t wait to get to my new apartment, unpack my bags and start applying for jobs.

-Well it took longer than I was hoping, but after a month of applying, I secured myself an interview and then the position of Community Fundraiser at Marie Curie!
+It took longer than I thought, but after a month of applying, I secured myself an interview and then the position of Community Fundraiser at Marie Curie!

-For those of you who don’t know much about Marie Curie, Marie Curie are there for people living with a terminal illness, and their families.
-They offer expert care and guidance.
+For those of you who don’t know much about Marie Curie, well they’re a charity who provide nursing care, support and guidance for people living with a terminal illness, and their families.
 Marie Curie nurses work night and day, in people’s homes and in hospices across the UK, providing hands-on care and emotional support.

 I think quiet often it’s easy to forget about the care and support needed for those who are nearing the end of their life.
 Just because someone only has months, weeks or days left, doesn’t mean their quality of life should be anything less than if they were perfectly healthy.
 Working for Marie Curie has given me an entirely new prospective on what it means to help others and the diversity of this.